MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/authenticating-with-google-services.md

 Copy the grant code and enter it in the console window at the prompt.
 The PowerShell script then returns a refresh token.
 Copy the refresh token.
 You should treat the refresh token like you would a password; if someone gets hold of it, they have access to your resources.

-In solutions such as [Discovering disapproved ads](../solutions/get-disapproved-ads.md) that access Google services, set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values you received performing the steps above.
+In solutions like [Discovering disapproved ads](../solutions/get-disapproved-ads.md), which access Google services, set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values you received performing the steps above.